ofek/bit/_sources/community/development.rst.txt

 Philosophy
 ----------

-- Complex workflows can always be enabled by simple APIs
+- Complex workflows can always be enabled through simple APIs
-- With planning, simple APIs can always be constructed by clear and concise code
+- With planning, simple APIs can always be constructed using clear and concise code
 - Satisfy the general use cases, then specialize

 Continuous Integration